Mount Orville

 Mount Orville is a high peak of the Fairweather Range, the southernmost part of the Saint Elias Mountains.
 It is included in Glacier Bay National Park.
 The peak is the lower of a pair of peaks, Mounts Wilbur and Orville, named after the Wright Brothers.
+The mountain's name was proposed to the National Park Service by Senator Ernest Gruening in 1961 to honor Orville Wright (1871–1948) who, with his brother Wilbur, invented the airplane, a form of transportation which contributed to the development of Alaska.
+The toponym was officially adopted in 1962 by the U.S. Board on Geographic Names.

 Though not a particularly high peak in absolute terms, Mount Orville does stand quite high above local terrain, due to its proximity to the ocean: the summit is only 7.5 miles from tidewater at the head of Lituya Bay to the southwest.

 Ascents

-The first and only summit to date was achieved in 1995 by seasoned climbers Steven Carroll, Philip Kauffman, and Patrick Simmons.
+The first summit was achieved in April 1995 by seasoned climbers Steven Carroll, Philip Kauffman, and Patrick Simmons.
 Despite the climbers' preparedness and experience, the climb was ill-fated.
 The three climbers were killed in an avalanche, on the descent, that was caused by unseasonable changes in weather conditions.

-In April 2012 professional mountaineer Florian Hill and Will Wacker attempted Mount Orville several times but had to cut off the expedition due bad weather.
+The Park Service reported a successful summit in 2006 via the South Ridge, but no details were available.

+Climate

+Based on the Köppen climate classification, Mount Orville is located in a tundra climate zone, with long, cold, snowy winters, and cool summers.
+Weather systems coming off the Gulf of Alaska are forced upwards by the Saint Elias Mountains (orographic lift), causing heavy precipitation in the form of rainfall and snowfall.
+Winter temperatures can drop below 0 °F with wind chill factors below −10 °F.